ICON’s mission is to improve the quality of life for Springfield residents in inner city older neighborhoods.

 ICON supports and partners with community leaders and promotes the election of government leaders who share ICON’s vision and who actively work to enhance the appeal of residential neighborhoods with intentional residential and commercial development.

-ICON believes in proactive, efficient government, not just reacting to the same old problems.
+ICON believes in proactive, transparent, efficient government, not just reacting to the same old problems.

 ICON believes good property owners, good landlords and all of Springfield benefit when property is maintained according to City code and problem property owners are held accountable.

-To fix ongoing long-term problems with problem and absentee property owners, the City needs to consistently and proactively enforce problem property laws, efficiently and legally foreclose on problem properties, and register non-owner occupied properties to provide a point of contact for complaints and legal action.
+Advocacy: To resolve long-term issues with problem and absentee property owners, the City needs to consistently and proactively enforce problem property laws, efficiently and legally foreclose on problem properties, and register non-owner occupied properties to provide a point of contact for complaints and legal action.

-ICON believes in consistent zoning that conforms to City Plans and to area Master Plans and preserves the character and property values of residential neighborhoods with neighborhood-appropriate commercial areas that provide benefits for residents.
+ICON believes in consistent zoning that preserves the character and property values of residential neighborhoods with neighborhood-appropriate commercial areas that provide benefits for residents.